-The best way to describe a ceiling is to say that it is the finished surface on the underside of a roof or floor.
+The best way to describe ceilings is to say that they are the finished surface on the underside of a roof or floor.

 Most homes in Australia are built with a conventional plasterboard ceiling and are generally not noticed when you first walk into a room.
-However, there are a variety of different shapes and materials that can be used for both decorative and functional purposes, they can be visually a more interesting and also change the look and feel of a room.
+However, there are a variety of different shapes and materials that can be used for both decorative and functional purposes.
+They can be visually more interesting and also change the look and feel of a room.

-Here we take a look at a few of the different ceiling styles that you may find in both traditional and contemporary homes today.
+Here we take a look at a few of the different ceiling styles.
+These can be found in both traditional and contemporary homes today.

 Conventional (square set) Ceiling

 Conventional flat plasterboard ceilings are the most common type of ceilings seen in homes.
 They have no added details (apart from light fittings) and are a great cost-effective solution for the upper surface of a room.

 Conventional ceilings can be made more decorative by adding cornice (or architrave) to the seams where the wall and ceiling meet.
 The cornice can be ornate for a more traditional feel.
 Or can be simple and minimal in design to give a more contemporary look.

 Coffered ceilings consist of sunken panels, usually square or rectangular in shape.
 They sit in a grid-like form and can be there for both decorative purposes and/or to provide structural strength.